 Mental Health Nursing of Older People

+Mental Health Nursing offers a valuable contribution to the care of older people.
+The complex interaction of physical, psychological, cognitive, behavioural and social stressors, resources and strengths can affect the older person’s function, health, mental state and quality of life.
 Fifteen to twenty percent of older people have significant mental health problems.
-The psychiatric disorders experienced by the elderly are often overlooked, misdiagnosed or mistreated, leading to high co-morbidity and increasing health care costs, but perhaps most importantly to unnecessary suffering and compromised ability to lead life to the fullest.
+The psychiatric disorders experienced by the elderly are often overlooked, misdiagnosed or mistreated, leading to high co-morbidity and increasing health care costs, but perhaps most importantly leads to unnecessary suffering and compromised ability to lead life to the fullest.

+This unique course encompasses knowledge and skills from the disciplines of mental health and aged care nursing, psychiatry, psychology, geriatric medicine and pharmacology.
 Major diagnostic syndromes, complex clinical assessment and mental health nursing interventions are emphasised as well as an understanding of the psychosocial effects of ageing on mental health.

 |Faculty||Faculty of Health and Medicine|

 |School||School of Nursing and Midwifery|

-Trimester 3 - 2014
+Trimester 3 - 2018

-By the end of this course, students should be able to:
+On successful completion of this course, students will be able to:

 Introduction to Mental Health Nursing of Older People